happypeter/edocs/README.md

-Peter's personal tech notes and random stuff
+Peter's personal tech notes and random stuff.

+Do not waste your time here.